 Day 7: Lourmarin - Cavaillon, 27 mi.
 (43 km), Train to Avignon, 20 min.

-Day 8: Departure from Avignon.
+Day 8: Departure from Avignon

-DAY 1: Arrival in Avignon
+Day 1: Arrival in Avignon

-Cycling towards the east, you will leave Avignon behind.
-First you'll come across farming plains with lots of fruit trees and then the landscape changes as you come near the "Plateau des Monts de Vaucluse".
-You will see small villages situated on top of cliffs with their old castles as their centerpoint.
+Today, two itineraries are suggested and you can choose between the shorter or longer route.
+Riding toward the East you will leave Avignon behind.
+First, you will see farming plains with lots of fruit trees, then the landscape changes as you come near the "Plateau des Monts de Vaucluse".
+Then you will see small villages on top of cliffs with their old castles in the middle.
 You will soon reach the famous "Fontaine de Vaucluse" and its village on the edge of the river.
-The evening is spent in Isle sur la Sorgue, a village specializing in antiques with a second-hand flea market every Saturday and Sunday.
-Hotel has 2 swimming pools.
+Night in "Fontaine de Vaucluse".
+A hotel without a swimming pool.

 The route today leads toward Luberon.
 (Villages such as Oppède le Vieux, Ménerbes, Lacoste and Bonnieux were often described in Peter Mayle's famous "A Year in Provence").
 In this region, you too will discover these "jewels" nestled on the bottom of the hills.
 Many typical Provencal cafés will tempt you!
 Via a country road, the day finishes close to Apt to spend the evening in a hotel with a swimming pool.
 Altitude difference for today is ± 240m.

-DAY 4: Day off with optional cycling
+Day 4: Day off with optional cycling

 Different itineraries are suggested: